Is the website displaying in the correct language? Please confirm or select a different language.

 Accessories

-Handwriting a ticket for each weighment is time consuming and tedious, and also leaves room for human error.
+Handwriting a ticket for each weighment is time-consuming and leaves room for human error.
 Ticketing kiosks, scale data management software and printers eliminate both problems.
-Most states require ticket printers, and remote displays, gates, intercoms and other accessories increase truck scale efficiency and safety.
+Remote displays, gates, intercoms and other accessories increase truck scale efficiency and safety.